 Students: Disability Support Services (DSS) assists in determining the classroom accommodations that are most appropriate for students with disabilities.
 To learn more about disability accommodations for students and the procedures for requesting them, visit the DSS website.
 Students who wish to request an accommodation or modification should contact DSS at (662) 325-3335 to schedule an intake session.

 - Instructors receiving requests for student accommodations: Please remember that Disability Support Services is responsible for making initial determinations on the reasonableness of requested accommodations.
 If you feel that an accommodation is not compatible with an essential educational function of the course or activity, you may not unilaterally decide to alter or ignore it.
-Instead, please contact DSS so that the proposed accommodation can be reviewed according to MSU Operating Policy 91.122, which is here.
+Instead, please contact DSS so that the proposed accommodation can be reviewed according to MSU Operating Policy 91.122.

 Faculty and Staff: University employees or applicants who wish to request an accommodation should contact the Department of Human Resources Management at (662) 325-3713.
 This normally involves completing a Disability Accommodation Request Form, available here, and submitting the form to Human Resources Management, which is located at 150 McArthur Hall.